throwable/mdc4spring/README.md

 }
 ```

-#### Evaluated parameters
+#### Additional parameters

-For any method a set of MDC parameters can be defined, whose values are evaluated and added to MDC during each method execution.
+A set of additional MDC parameters can be defined for any method, whose values are evaluated and added to current MDC during each method execution.
 The ```eval``` attribute defines a SpEL expression that can contain references to the evaluation context.
-The following example contains:

 ```java
 class RequestProcessor {